opencaesar/oml-tutorials/tutorial2.md

 **Pattern Synopsis**

 A systems engineering endeavor begins with objectives to be achieved.
 Objectives are not requirements; they are desires.
 They may be in conflict.
 They may not be achievable in principle.
 They may not be feasible.
 They may be related such that achieving one objective helps to achieve another.
-We call this relationship *aggregates*, which could be important for planning a campaign of pursuit.
-Aggregates is a general relationship, broader than objectives, but is homomeric, meaning that parts and whole are of the same type.
-We say an Objective is an AggregatedThing, meaning it can aggregate or be aggregated.
-We further say an Objective aggregates only Objectives and is aggregated in only *Objectives* (this is called a restriction in OML).
+We call this relationship *aggregates*, which could be important for planning a campaign of pursuit. *Aggregates* is a general relationship, broader than *objectives*, but is homomeric, meaning that parts and whole are of the same type.
+We say an *Objective* is an *AggregatedThing*, meaning it can aggregate or be aggregated.
+We further say an *Objective* *aggregates* only *Objectives* and is aggregated in only *Objectives* (this is called a restriction in OML).

 **New Vocabulary**